-[Section 62D inserted by No. 60 of 1977 s.
+[Section 62D inserted: No. 60 of 1977 s.
 27.]

 Part VIII — Miscellaneous

 63. Liability and immunity

 (1) The Commission shall indemnify —

 (a) the Director or a member of the staff against any liability incurred by him for any negligent act or omission by him in the course of the performance of his duties or in good faith in the purported performance of his duties; or